nansencenter/NERSC-HYCOM-CICE/docs/forcing.md

 wait
 ```

-With all days running in parallel, a full month takes approximately 3–4 minutes.
+With up to 16 days running in parallel, a full month takes approximately 3–4 minutes.
 For
 anything longer, use the submission script in the next dropdown.
 ::::

 ::::{dropdown} Submission script (multi-month or multi-year runs)

-The following script loops over all days in a year range, runs 12
+The following script loops over all days in a year range, runs up to 12
-`nemo_to_hycom.sh` processes in parallel (one per month), and skips dates where output
+`nemo_to_hycom.sh` processes in parallel, and skips dates where output
 already exists.
+The limit of 12 is memory-based: each job uses ~12 GB peak RAM,
+and 12 × 16 GB = 192 GB fits within the `preproc` node with headroom.
 Unlike regular compute nodes, the `preproc` queue has access to NIRD, so
 no copying of source files beforehand is needed.
 Save it as `nesting_job.sh` in
 `$WORK/<CONFIGNAME>/expt_<EXPT_ID>/` and submit from there (the `log/` directory must
 exist, which it does if you followed the experiment setup):